ZEISS/libczi/docs/source/pages/valid_pixel_mask_concept.rst

 Mask in Pyramids
 ----------------

 The immediate use-case for this mask-concept is with pyramids.
-Pyramids with CZI are constructed **per scene**, and the axis-aligned bounding-box of scenes may be overlapping - as shown here:
+With CZI, pyramids are constructed **per scene**, and the axis-aligned bounding-box of scenes may be overlapping - as shown here:

 .. image:: ../_static/images/overlapping_scenes.jpg
    :alt: overlapping scenes